crossminer/maracas/docs/detections.md

 **Detection**

-1. Client methods instantiating and throwing the exception (or a suptybe of it) without the corresponding declaration.
+1. Client methods instantiating and throwing the exception (or a subtybe of it) without the corresponding declaration.

 For example, `api.E` is an unchecked exception inheriting from `java.lang.RuntimeException`.
 There is a client type `client.C` that has a method definition `m()`.